ogusarenko/mke-docs/content/docs/concepts/cni.md

 [^0]: Refer to your Calico provider documentation for the available values.

-[^1]: MKE 4 does not support `mode` field modifications following installation.
+[^1]: MKE4 does not support `mode` field modifications following installation.

 {{< callout type="info" >}}
-- MKE 4 uses a static port range for Kubernetes NodePorts, from  `32768` to `35535`.
+- MKE4 uses a static port range for Kubernetes NodePorts, from  `32768` to `35535`.
-- Only clusters that use the default Kubernetes proxier `iptables` can be upgraded from MKE 3 to MKE 4.
-- Only KDD-backed MKE 3 clusters can be upgraded to MKE 4.
-- Following a successful MKE 3 to MKE 4 upgrade, a list displays that presents the ports that no longer need to be opened on manager or worker nodes.
+- Following a successful MKE3 to MKE4 upgrade, a list displays that presents the ports that no longer need to be opened on manager or worker nodes.
 These ports can be blocked.
 {{< /callout >}}

+## Limitations

+- MKE4 does not support Calico Enterprise.
+- Only clusters that use the default Kubernetes proxier `iptables` can be upgraded from MKE3 to MKE4.
+- As MKE4 uses KDD as a networking datastore, you may notice degraded networking performance degradation on cluster sizes in excess of 100 nodes.
+- Only KDD-backed MKE3 clusters can be upgraded to MKE4.